A Governance and Market Oriented Approach for Resilient Landscapes

 - Applicants are individuals working in these organisations and institutions, and require the approval of their employer.

-- Burkina Faso, Ethiopia, Lao PDR, Nepal, Thailand and Vietnam.
+- In English language programme rounds from Ethiopia, Lao PDR, Nepal, Thailand and Vietnam.

 Training programme components